shalanah/inapp-debugger/README.md

 ## Android

-While many social media sites fail to download assets properly, on Android machines you can use the intent link reliably to escape.
+While many social media sites fail to download assets properly, on Android you can use the intent link reliably to escape.

 - ❌ Silent - Fails to download file without any indication to user.
 - ❌ With note - Fails but provides some feedback to user.